ElSombrero2/elsombrero/Readme.md

-## ElSombrero Typescript Http Decorator Librairie
+## ElSombrero Typescript Http Decorator Library
-It's a simple librairie easy to use that allow you to create HttpController on **Express.js** Node Typescript project.
+It's a simple library easy to use that allow you to create HttpController on **Express.js** Node Typescript project.

 ## Installation

-You can install elsombrero librairy with npm
+You can install elsombrero library with npm
 ``` bash
 npm install --save elsombrero
 ```